cloudevents/spec/discovery/spec.md

 There is no requirement that the Services in the request are processed in the order in which they appear.

+Upon successfully processing the request, the HTTP Response Body MUST include an array of Services that match the order of the array of Services specified in the request.
+The Services in the response MUST include at least the `id` attribute and SHOULD include the remaining Service attributes as they existed immediately prior to the Service being deleted, if possible.
+If the Service was deleted prior the processing of this request the Service values might not be available to be returned.

+If the response Services include an `epoch` value then each MUST be greater than the Service's value prior to the delete operation.

 The follow responses are defined by this specification:
-- `200 OK` if none of the specified Services remain in the Discovery Endpoint.
+- `200 OK` if the request was successfully processed.
-  - The HTTP Response Body MUST include an array of Services that match the order of the array of Services specified in the request.
-    The Services in the response MUST include at least the `id` attributes and SHOULD include the remaining Service attributes as they existed at the time of the request processing if possible.
-    Note that if the Service was deleted prior to processing of this request the Service values might not be available to be returned.
-- `409 Conflict` if the first error encountered is that a given `epoch` was less than the current value of the corresponding Service.
+- `409 Conflict` if the first error encountered is that a given `epoch` was invalid.
 The Response Body SHOULD include information about which Service caused the error.

 The format of the HTTP Request MUST adhere to the following:
 ```